13 Best Strike Indicators of 2023: Tested and Honest Review

 Raven indicators are the best indicators for fly fishing

-After all, an indicator is nothing more than a “bobber” regardless of what it looks like or what it’s made from so if you are going to use a “bobber” you might as well use one that will help you catch more fish.
+After all, an indicator is nothing more than a “bobber” regardless of what it looks like or what it’s made from, so if you are going to use a “bobber”, you might as well use one that will help you catch more fish.

 A Raven strike Indicator

-But the Raven float can’t be beaten in certain situations when it comes to improving your presentation and your ability to catch more fish.
+The Raven float can’t be beaten in certain situations when it comes to improving your presentation and your ability to catch more fish.

-The pointed top helps you judge your depths better by detecting the bottom better, it helps you determine any drag in your drift, it helps you control your speed and it helps to control your angles which enables you to better gauge where your fly is.
+The pointed top helps you judge your depths better by detecting the bottom better, it helps you determine any drag in your drift, it helps you control your speed, and it helps to control your angles, which enables you to better gauge where your fly is.

-All the very popular round indicators, single color indicators, and the yarn indicators that I have used can NOT do this as well.
+The more popular round indicators, single color indicators, and the yarn indicators that I have used can NOT do this as well.

 Pros